This article lists the steps needed to finish the migration of your mailfoundry email account to the Barracuda Email Security Service.

 Step 3.
 Ensure Connectivity

 - If you have trouble routing email traffic through the service, make sure that your firewall allows traffic originating from the Barracuda Email Security Service.
-To allow mail traffic from the service, open your firewall ports to allow the IP address ranges 18.104.22.168/20 and 22.214.171.124/21 such that your LDAP and Microsoft Exchange servers can communicate with the Barracuda Email Security Service.
+To allow mail traffic from the service, open your firewall ports to allow the IP address ranges such that your LDAP and Microsoft Exchange servers can communicate with the Barracuda Email Security Service based on your Barracuda Email Security Service instance; see Barracuda Email Security Service IP Ranges for a list of ranges based on your Barracuda Email Security Service instance.

 Additionally, open these ports in your corporate firewall to allow communication between the Barracuda Email Security Service and remote servers: